The following websites may be useful to international students:

 - Students can request a full refund of the tuition fee through the Tuition Fee Appeal Process.
 If the appeal is approved, a refund will be granted and the student’s academic record at the University will be deleted.
 Refunds will not be granted after the completion of the semester and must be submitted prior to the end of the semester in question.
 Students will need to attach the IRCC study permit rejection letter to their refund application to be considered for a refund.

-International undergraduate and graduate students who are registered for the fall 2021 semester can apply for needs-based financial assistance.
+Registered international undergraduate and graduate students can apply for needs-based financial assistance.

 For more information about financial resources for students, visit the Student Financial Services FAQ page.Link to this tab